spryker/spryker-docs/docs/scos/user/features/202204.0/packaging-units-feature-overview.md

 The _Packaging Unit_ feature introduces a *packaging unit* that is a unit of measure used as packaging for a product.
 It allows including the amount of stock in a product a customer wants to buy.
 A shop owner can sell the same product in different packaging units—for example, apples can be sold as an "Item", a "Bag", or "Pallet" of apples.
 The "bag", "pallet", and "box" are referred to as *packaging unit types*.

-Each packaging unit is defined on an abstract product level and is represented by one product variant, for example:
+Each packaging unit is defined on an abstract product level and is represented by one product variant—for example:

 | ABSTRACT PRODUCT | CONCRETE PRODUCT / VARIANT | PACKAGING UNIT |
 | --- | --- | --- |